todb-r7/git-completion.bash/README.md

 # I found this

 Somewhere on the Internet.
-It was purportedly written by @spearce (Shawn
-O. Pearce), but I looked in his repos for several seconds and didn't see it.
+It was purportedly written by [@spearce](https://github.com/spearce) (aka Shawn O. Pearce), but I looked in his repos for several seconds and didn't see it.

 # It's GPL